ivah-y/simple-REST-API-using-node.js--express--and-postgresql/README.md

 ##### disclaimer
 `please be ez on me on this one.
 This is my first API and I well understand that it is not a good practice to put apikey in the db.
-I am still going over the code and I am still going over on how to put a secure API key using HTTP headers.`
+I am still going over the code and I am still learning on how to put a secure API key using HTTP headers.`